The Facebook Timeline feature has been explained in details here along with comparison with Google Plus.

-Although Google has been adding more and more features to Google Plus ever since the Social network came into existence(it’s still very young by the way), Facebook has proven to be one step ahead of what Google has done so far.
+Although Google has added more and more features to Google Plus ever since the Social network came into existence(it’s still very young by the way), Facebook has proven to be one step ahead of what Google has done so far.

 More specifically, Google Plus looks better when seen from a technical perspective(sophisticated features etc) while Facebook seems to be doing a better job from ‘social’ perspective.
 ‘Facebook Timeline’ is an apt example of Facebook’s ability to hit the right ‘social’ chord and keep users, more and more addicted to it.

 Another important thing to note here is that Google and Facebook have been adding competing features, one after another and Google may eventually deliver most of the features that Facebook announced this week but the case of ‘Timeline’ is different.